This Day in History: April 30

 - 1897: English physicist J. J. Thomson announces his discovery of the electron in a lecture to the Royal Institution.

-- 1900: The "Hawaiian Organic Act" is enacted by Congress making Hawaii a U.S. territory.
+- 1900: The "Hawaiian Organic Act" is enacted by Congress, making Hawaii a U.S. territory.

 - 1904: The ice cream cone makes its debut.